2. Significant Accounting Policies

 2.7 Inventories

-Raw materials including store item and packing material have been valued at cost.
+Raw materials including stores item and packing material have been valued at cost.
 Cost is determined on FIFO basis.

 Cost of finished goods and semi-finished goods includes all cost of purchase, conversion cost and other cost incurred in bringing the inventories to their present location and condition.
-The net realizable value is estimated selling price in the ordinary course of business less , the estimated costs of completion and estimated cost necessary to make the finished goods/product ready for sale.
+The net realizable value is estimated selling price in the ordinary course of business less the estimated costs of completion and estimated cost necessary to make the finished goods/product ready for sale.
+Finished Goods has been valued at Cost or Net realizable value whichever is lower.
+NRV is assessed at each reporting date

 2.8 Investment